 9. Examples of Great Value Propositions

 BidRecruit's UVP hits the nail on the head.
-The homepage is clean and it's easy to quickly read their UVP.
+The homepage is clean and it's easy to read their UVP quickly.
 They get across the value they add instantly and who they help in relatively few words.
 The word 'pain' in the main headline should resonate with any HR and Hiring Managers.
 Having hired many people over the course of my own career, 'Pain' is definitely something that resonates with me when it comes to recruitment!

 Stirpe's specialty is online payments.
 Stripe gives confidence immediately to it's visitors by telling them straight up that they are processing billions of dollars every year.
 Anyone looking for an online payments solution will want to go with a company who is dealing with large volumes of payments.